 - Place back into the oven and bake for another 15 minutes.
 After 15 minutes, toss again.
 If the onions have reduced in size and turned a dark golden brown/dark purple color, you know they are done.
 If the onions are still plump and light in color, they need to continue cooking.

 - Once the onions have caramelized, transfer the onions and head of garlic to a cool baking sheet or plate.
 Set aside to cool.

 - After the head of garlic is cool enough to handle, use your hands to squeeze out the cloves into a large bowl.
 Use a fork to mash the roasted garlic into a paste.

 - Add the Greek yogurt, sour cream, and Worcestershire sauce to the bowl.
 Mix well.

 - Use a pair of kitchen scissors to cut the caramelized onions into smaller, bite-sized pieces and transfer into the large bowl.

 - Mix the onions with the rest of the dip and taste test.
 Add additional salt/pepper if needed.

 - Garnish with fresh thyme and serve with your favorite crackers, pretzels, veggies, breads, bagels, and more!

 Tips & Notes

-- Servings: this recipe easily doubles or triples.
-So feel free to do so as needed!
+- Servings: This recipe easily doubles or triples.
+Feel free to make larger batches as needed!